 - 1. Mitigate heat island effect by providing high-albedo, shaded plazas.
 Pervious pavers shall be used on all plazas and courtyards in Facility Groups 1 and 2; use pervious concrete in Groups 3 and 4.
 The designer shall incorporate appropriate expansion and construction joints. - 2.
-Pavers shall match the color of pavers used on adjacent sidewalks using base standard range of red.
 Bricks used on plazas shall typically be 4" x 8" size.